Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I've booked this act four years in advance because they're so busy.

-And we've got none other than Eddie Vedder coming in,
+And we've got none other than Eddie Vedder coming in, who also happens to have performed

-His debut solo album was this movie.
+His debut solo album.

 That's how I've heard of it.